 - Broken tooth root tips and other tooth fragments

-These foreign bodies/materials can be critical for the organism from both a toxicological and an allergological point of view.
-Removal should always be undertaken under strict risk-benefit considerations.
-The aim is always to remove it completely.
+These foreign bodies/materials can be critical for the body from both a toxicological and an allergological point of view.
+The risk and benefit should always be considered before removing these particles.
+When removing these particles, they should always be removed completely.

-Of course, during operations, meticulous care must be taken to ensure that no new forein bodies are inserted into the jawbone.
-This should prevent adjacent fillings from splintering and settling in the wound, or tooth root residues from remaining in the jaw.
+As well as this, a lot of care should be taken during operations to avoid inserting new foreign bodies into the jaw bone.
+This includes preventing adjacent fillings from splintering and settling into the wound, or tooth root residues remaining in the jaw.